aivarsk/aivarsk.github.io/_posts/2025-12-06-tigerbeetle-without-olgp-database1.md

 It depends on the banking and payment card system, but often your account or card is not just a single physical account record.
 It is a “product” and “product agreement” that links together multiple accounts, conditions, metadata, and other types of records, just to tell you what the current balance is.
 Years ago, I worked with something we called “analytical accounting.”
 We had separate accounts for purchases, cashout, refunds, credit/debit transfers, interest, and different kinds of fees.
 Something similar that you can achieve by analytical systems, but it was running inside the accounting system with the same consistency guarantees.

 Accounts and Transfers in TigerBeetle are immutable.
 You can change credit and debit amounts by posting transactions.
-You can also update Account `flags` and set or unset `AccountFlags.CLOSED` by (posting a pending transfer or voiding it)[https://docs.tigerbeetle.com/coding/recipes/close-account/].
+You can also update Account `flags` and set or unset `AccountFlags.CLOSED` by [posting a pending transfer or voiding it](https://docs.tigerbeetle.com/coding/recipes/close-account/).
 In practice, you often have more statuses for accounts to accept credits while rejecting debit operations, etc.

 ### Tools